6 Things That Depression Definitely Is NOT

 Depression doesn't work that way.

-2. What depression is NOT: feeling sad in response to bad news
+2. Feeling sad in response to bad news

 If you receive bad news, like learning that the bagel place is out of everything bagels, it might make you feel sad or depressed.

-3. What depression is NOT: just about lying around in bed all day
+3. Just about lying around in bed all-day

 Depression looks different on different people, just like that one weird dress of your mom's that she made you wear to church the last time you visited.